defold/doc/docs/en/manuals/live-update.md

     $ touch ~/.aws/credentials
     ```

     The file *~/.aws/credentials* will contain your credentials to access Amazon Web Services through programmatic access and is a standardised way to manage AWS credentials.
-Open the file in a text editor and enter your *Access key ID* and *Secret access key* in the below format.
+Open the file in a text editor and enter your *Access key ID* and *Secret access key* in the format shown below.

     ```ini
     [defold-liveupdate-example]